Buy IP-6 supplement high quality

 Suggested Use: Take 1 or two IP6 capsules daily or as recommended by your health care professional.

 Cancer treatment or prevention

 IP-6 has been reported to have in vivo and in vitro anti- cancer activity against numerous tumors, such as colon cancer, prostate cancer, breast cancer, liver cancer, chronic myeloid leukemia, pancreatic cancer, and rhabdomyosarcomas.
 Significant human trials are lacking and hence we do not currently know for certain whether taking IP-6 supplements are helpful in cancer prevention or therapy, but the early data look promising.

 Dr. AbulKalam M. Shamsuddin MD, PhD, is Professor of Pathology at the University of Maryland School of Medicine in Baltimore.
-Since 1975, he has been researching the processes of cancer formation, cancer prevention and cancer treatment.
+Since 1975, he has been researching the processes of cancer formation, prevention and treatment.
 AbulKalam Shamsuddin has written a book discussing how diets high in bran or Inositol hexaphosphate inhibit cancer development in laboratory animals.
 Studies show IP6 can help fight bacterial and fungal infections.
 The substance is found in the germ or bran portions of whole grains; the highest concentration is found in whole-kernel corn.
 IP6 can be added to one's diet by eating whole-grain foods.

 IP6 inhibits the growth of breast cancer cells; but it also acts synergistically with adriamycin or tamoxifen, being particularly effective against estrogen responsive alpha-negative cells and adriamycin-resistant cell lines.